 Dale L. Crawford

-Before joining STI, Dale worked for an electrical contractor, Intermountain Wind and Solar as their Director of Marketing and Business Development.
+Before joining STI, Dale worked for an electrical contractor, Intermountain Wind and Solar, as their Director of Marketing and Business Development.
 He was responsible for all aspects of marketing and business development strategy.
 Prior to this position, Dale worked for nine years for the electrical wire manufacturer, Cerrowire, both in the Cerrowire-Utah office and at the corporate headquarters in Hartselle, Alabama.
 He began working for Cerrowire as a Production Supervisor, and subsequently worked as the Electrical Distribution Division’s Marketing Manager and finally as the Director of Marketing & Value Development.
 Dale was responsible for all marketing, PR, advertising, business development, and product development efforts for the company.

 Dale enjoys spending time with his wife and two children.
 He enjoys golfing, snowboarding, hiking the mountains and canyons of his home state of Utah, and working on home improvement projects.

-Stephanie Fontaine provides administrative support to the Steel Tube Institute’s Team and various Committees.
+Stephanie Fontaine provides administrative and all-around support to the Steel Tube Institute’s Team and its various Committees.
 She also works with FORSE Consulting, a group of experienced Structural Engineers who assist in engineering design and specialized training.
 Before her current roles, Stephanie worked in both corporate and academia.
 At Skidmore, Owings & Merrill, she was the Executive Assistant to the Structural Engineering Partner, Architecture Partner, and the Director of Interior Design.
 Prior to that, she led the Office of International Students and Scholars at the Salk Institute for Biological Studies, the University of Illinois-Chicago, the University of San Diego, and San Diego State University.